jonluca/blog/_posts/2018-10-09-brute-forcing-united.md

 ## Conclusions

-This also would've been possible to do with BurpSuite and setting up repeater, but I didn't really want to go to that effort.
+This also would've been possible to do with BurpSuite and setting up Intruder, but I didn't really want to go to that effort.
 This was a quick exercise in seeing how easy this would be if I was standing *outside* the lounge, without access to the password.
 Any online service that uses a captive portal is susceptible to this attack.
 One of these days I'm planning on building an airport-centric wordlist (i.e. Lounge, WiFi, &lt;airport name&gt;, &lt;airline name&gt;, current year, etc.) so that bruteforcing *without* any preexisting knowledge also becomes feasible.

 Overall fairly successful for 10 minutes of work!